 An IRP will result in a declaration that an action/failure to act complied or did not comply with ICANN’s Articles of Incorporation and/or Bylaws.
-To the extent permitted by law, IRP decisions should be binding on ICANN.
+To the extent permitted by law, IRP decisions shall be binding on ICANN.

 Decisions of a three-member Decisional Panel will be appealable to the full IRP Panel sitting en banc, based on a clear error of judgment or the application of an incorrect legal standard.
 The standard may be revised or supplemented via the IRP Subgroup process, which will be developed.

-This balance between the limited right of appeal and the limitation to the type of decision made is intended to mitigate the potential effect that one key decision of the panel might have on several third parties, and to avoid an outcome that would force the Board to violate its fiduciary duties.
+This balance between the limited right of appeal and the limitation to the type of decision made is intended to mitigate the potential effect that one key decision of the panel might have on several third parties and to avoid an outcome that would force the Board to violate its fiduciary duties.

-The limited right to appeal is further balanced by the Seven Community Powers, relevant policy development processes, and advice from ACs, each as set forth in the Bylaws.
+The limited right to appeal is further balanced by the Eight Community Powers, relevant policy development processes, and advice from ACs, each as set forth in the Bylaws.

-IRP Panelists will consider and may rely on prior decisions of other Independent Review Processes that address similar issues.
+IRP Panelists shall consider and give precedential effect to prior decisions of other Independent Review Processes that address similar issues.

-Interim (prospective, interlocutory, injunctive, status quo preservation) relief will be available in advance of Board/management/staff action where a complainant can demonstrate:
+Interim (prospective, interlocutory, injunctive, status quo preservation) relief will be available in advance of Board/management/staff action where a complainant can demonstrate each of the following factors:

-Harm that cannot be cured once a decision has been taken or for which there is no adequate remedy once a decision has been taken.
+Harm that cannot be cured once a decision has been taken or for which there is no adequate remedy once a decision has been taken;

 Either:

-A likelihood of success on the merits.
+A likelihood of success on the merits; or

-Sufficiently serious questions going to the merits.
+Sufficiently serious questions going to the merits; and